 output = [A0 + B0, A1 - A0 + B1 - B0]

-But it has to stash [A2 - A1, A3 - A2] away and wait for input_b to send more data before it will produce any more output, even though it knows with absolute certainty that they are going to be in the output in the futureanti-timely.
+But it has to stash [A2 - A1, A3 - A2] away and wait for input_b to send more data before it will produce any more output, even though it knows with absolute certainty that they are going to be in the output in the future.

 More generally, nothing can send partial data, or out of order data which is not good for latency.
 Some systems can get around this requirement by going for eventually consistent outputs.
 In this example, that would be like concat sending out the pending difference collections from input_a without waiting for the corresponding data from input_b.
-Unfortunately, because we don’t yet have a way to indicate “more data is coming, hold on”, it becomes challenging for anything downstream to interpret the outputinternal-consistency.
+Unfortunately, because we don’t yet have a way to indicate “more data is coming, hold on”, it becomes challenging for anything downstream to interpret the output.
 Fortunately, there’s a better way which we’ll get into next.

-v3: Versions and frontiers
+v3: Versions and Frontiers

 Previously, as we moved through different versions of the input, we indicated those transitions in the changes with an ordered list of difference collections.
 Input difference collections had integer version numbers based on their index in an underlying list, and we used that version number to determine the order of the produced output difference collections.
-In v3 all difference collections moving through the dataflow graph come with an explicit label denoting their versiontimestamp.
+In v3 all difference collections moving through the dataflow graph come with an explicit label denoting their version.
 This gives us the flexibility to send multiple (physical) difference collections at a given version along a dataflow edge.
 Logically, the true difference collection at any given version is the sum of all difference collections received/sent at that version.

 With this, the concat example from the previous section might receive as inputs (note that the versions are out of order):